• Skip to primary navigation

 Design by Bisma / TechEngage

 The latest version of Windows 10 lets you switch between dark and light theme.
 But Windows 10 dark mode doesn’t work on all apps.
-Currently few apps like Google Chrome, File Manager app, Settings, and default Windows apps are supported, however, more apps will be added periodically.
+Currently, few apps like Google Chrome, File Manager app, Settings, and default Windows apps are supported.
+However, more apps will be added periodically.

 Why dark mode is trending?

 Dark mode has been trendy among users and designers.
-Unlike the light theme, dark mode feels ‘light’ to eyes and saves from persistent eyestrain.
+Unlike the light theme, dark mode feels ‘light’ to the eyes and saves from persistent eyestrain.
 Google also admits that dark mode helps increase battery time, so that’s another reason for adding dark mode in apps.
-OLED panels in devices get more advantage in saving battery with a dark theme.
+OLED panels in devices get more advantages in saving battery with a dark theme.

 Steps to enable dark mode

-Open ‘Settings’ and navigate to ‘Personalization’
+1- Open ‘Settings’ and navigate to ‘Personalization’

-Click Start Menu and press Settings icon or press Windows Key + I to open the Settings app.
+2- Click Start Menu and press the Settings icon or press Windows Key + I to open the Settings app.
 You can also type ‘Settings’ in the Windows Search bar, and ‘Settings app’ will appear.

-In ‘Personalization’ click ‘Colors’ and select Dark
+3- In ‘Personalization,’ click ‘Colors’ and select Dark

-After clicking Personalization, navigate to Colors and find the option to choose your color.
+4- After clicking Personalization, navigate to Colors and find the option to choose your color.
 Once you click Colors, it will give you a drop-down menu comprising of Dark, Light, and Custom options.
-Since we want to enable dark mode, therefore, we will choose Dark.
+Since we want to enable dark mode, we will choose Dark.
 After enabling dark mode, the apps and system theme will turn dark.

 These are Windows 10 default apps with dark and light theme support: